 How long have you been doing web design?

-Short Answer: Nearly 20 years.
+Short Answer: Over 20 years.

 How did you get into this business?